gscho/boa-config/README.md

 ## Usage

-Much like the Golang implementation, boa is meant to be used like a singleton class.
+Much like the Golang implementation, boa is meant to be used as a singleton class.
 By default, the boa singleton class is accessible via a global variable named `$boa`.

 ### Setting Defaults